 A digital transformation is under way among the world’s leading defence & aerospace companies with increasing digitalisation of essential functions paving the way for new practices.
-With aerospace & defence manufacturers subjected to unending pressures to shorten development cycles and reduce costs amidst falling military budgets and increasing expectations, many have begun to explore ways of utilising the tools of ‘Industry 4.0’ to aid them in their pursuits.
+With aerospace & defence system developers subjected to unending pressures to shorten development cycles and reduce costs amidst falling military budgets and increasing expectations, many have begun to explore ways of utilising the tools of ‘Industry 4.0’ to aid them in their pursuits.

-The conference will primarily focus on how the latest practical and conceptual modelling and simulation (M&S) technologies are changing the ways in which manufacturers view and execute production projects.
+The conference will primarily focus on how the latest practical and conceptual modelling and simulation (M&S) technologies are changing the ways in which developers view and execute production projects.
 From the earliest stages of conceptual design, the integration of M&S technologies can help designers accurately view and adapt their ideas by exploiting the ever increasing power of computer assisted design.
 The ability to generate accurate virtual representations of projects in the form of a ‘digital twin’ and simulate real-world stresses and strains at the earliest stages of projects allows designers to calculate and predict potential design flaws.
 These technologies reduce the need for reassessment and alteration at later, more costly stages.
 Accurate simulation technologies facilitate greater customisation and adaptation during the production process which is a vital consideration for defence manufacturers as operational requirements for procurement systems often evolve as projects develop.

 Additionally, increasing globalisation and decentralisation of manufacturing in Industry 4.0 requires real-time information exchange between the various branches of the development cycle.
 The conference will explore how integrated Model Based Systems Engineering (MBSE) can help to bridge the gap between product designers and manufacturing engineers that has historically been an influential source of project delays, thereby streamlining the manufacturing process.